 No Impact.
-The General Plan land use designation is "Intensive Agriculture" and the zoning designation is "AE-40" (Exclusive Agriculture (36-acre minimum parcel size).
-This project is consistent with and will not conflict with the "AE-40" zoning designation (Glenn County Code Chapter 15.330).
-The proposed conversion from dairy cattle to beef cattle is a permitted uses only if a conditional use permit has first been secured (Glenn County Code Chapter 15.330.040.W).
-Glenn County Code §15.330.040.X.
-Confined animal facility.
-The project is consistent with the General Plan land use goals and policies.
-The proposal is in accordance with the previously adopted Glenn County Confined Animal Fancily Element.
-It is concluded that no significant land use impacts will occur.
+The General Plan land use designation is "General Agriculture" and the zoning designation is "AE-20" (Exclusive Agriculture (17-acre minimum parcel size).
+This project is consistent with and will not conflict with the "AE-20" zoning designation (Glenn County Code Chapter 15.330).
+The proposed retail sales facility is a permitted uses only if a conditional use permit has first been secured (Glenn County Code Chapter 15.330.040 L).
+Glenn County Code §15.330.040.L.
+Sales and services to farmers or farm-related activities.
+The project is consistent with the General Plan land use goals and policies and no significant land use impacts will occur.
 It is concluded that there will be no impact on land use.